-State of Alaska Department of Health and Social Services NOTICE OF USE OF PRIVATE HEALTH CARE INFORMATION
+State of Alaska Department of Health NOTICE OF USE OF PRIVATE HEALTH CARE INFORMATION

-Effective Date April 14, 2003 Updated September 1, 2013
+Effective Date April 14, 2003 Updated August 30, 2022

-FOR YOUR PROTECTION THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
+THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAYBE USED AND DISCLOSED AND HOW YOU CANGET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.
-Your Health Care Information Is Private We understand that information we collect about you and your health is personal.
+We understand that information we collect about you and your health is personal.
 Keeping your health care information private is one of our most important responsibilities.
-We are required by law to maintain the privacy of protected health information and to provide notice of our legal duties and privacy practices with regard to your protected health information.
-We are committed to protecting your health care information and following all laws about its use, and we are required to abide by the terms of this notice.
-You have the right to discuss with the privacy officer your concerns about how your health care information is shared.
+We are required by law to maintain the privacy of protected health information and personally identifiable information (collectively referred to from this point forward as "protected information"), and to provide notice of our legal duties and privacy practices with regard to your protected information.
+We are committed to safeguarding your protected information and following all laws about its use, and we are required to abide by the terms of this notice.
+You have the right to discuss with the privacy officer your concerns about how your protected information is shared.
 The law says: 1.
-We must keep your health care information from others who do not need it.
-2. You may ask us not to share certain health care information.
+We must keep your protected information from others who do not need it.
+2. You may ask us not to share certain healthcare information.
 Sometimes, we may not be able to agree to your request.
-Who Sees And Shares My Health Care Information?
-Your health caregivers, such as nurses, doctors, therapists and social workers may see, use and share your health care information to determine your plan of care.
+Your health caregivers, such as nurses, doctors, therapists, and social workers may see, use and share your protected information to determine your plan of care.
 This use may cover health care services you had before now or may have later.
-We review your health care information and bills (claims) to make sure that you get quality care and that all laws about providing and paying for your health care are being followed.
-We may also use your information to remind you about appointments or to tell you about treatment alternatives.
-How Is Payment Made We may share your health care information with health plans, insurance companies, tribal or government programs to help you get your benefits and so that we can be paid or pay for your health care services.
-May I See My Health Care Information?
-In most cases, you may see your health care information.
+We review your protected information and bills (claims) to make sure that you get quality care and that all laws about providing and paying for your health care are being followed.
+We may also use your information to remind you about appointments or to tell you about treatmentalternatives.
+We may share your protected information with health plans, insurance companies, tribal or government programs to help you get your benefits and so that we can be paid or pay for your health care services.
+In most cases, you may see your protected information.
 There may be legal reasons or safety concerns that may limit the amount of information that you may see.
-You may ask in writing to receive a copy of your health care information.
+You may ask in writing to receive a copy of your protected information.
 We may charge a small amount for copying costs.
-If you think some of your health care information is wrong, you may ask in writing that we correct or add to it.
-You may ask that the corrected or new information be sent to others who have received your health care information from us.
-You may ask us for a list of where we sent your health care information unless it was disclosed for treatment, payment or operations purposes.
+If you think some of your protected information is wrong, you may ask in writing that we correct or add to it.
+You may ask that the corrected or new information be sent to others who have received your protected information from us.
+You may ask us for a list of where we sent your protected information unless it was disclosed for treatment, payment or operations purposes.